joao-cognition/devin-workshop/docs/WORKSHOP_PLAN.md

 1. Download the Excel file from S3:
    - https://devin-workshop.s3.eu-north-1.amazonaws.com/santander_customers.xlsx
-2. Place it in the data/ directory
-3. Show me the data with pandas
+2. Show me the data with pandas
-4. Give me a high level summary of the data
+3. Give me a high level summary of the data
-5. Add to data directory as .csv
 ```

 Prompt 2: